adityaramesh/ccbase/README.md

 commands:

 	rake
-	rake tests
+	rake check

-If `rake tests` produces no output, then everything worked well, and you can proceed to move the `ccbase_master/ccbase` directory to your include path.
+If `rake check` produces no output, then everything worked well, and you can proceed to move the `ccbase_master/ccbase` directory to your include path.
 Otherwise, some tests must have failed on your system.
 I apologize for this, and would appreciate it if you file a bug report with the output of the unit tests